 - Become more literate in global issues

-- Acquire essential life-skills
+- Acquire essential life skills

 Preparing to Study Abroad: Tips for Parents

-Understand Policies and Costs
+Understanding Policies and Costs

-Get proper documentation: Check that your student has a valid passport and leaves a copy of that and other important documents, such as flight itinerary and credit card information with you at home.
-It is also a good idea for you to have a passport in case of emergency and be designated as an emergency contact so others can contact you quickly if the need arises.
+Make sure your student understands the application process, costs and program dates, as well as what is covered in the program fee and all policies regarding credit transfer.
+Get proper documentation: Check that your student has a valid passport and leaves a copy of that and other important documents—such as flight itinerary and credit card information—with you at home.
+It is also a good idea for you to have a passport in case of emergency and to be designated as an emergency contact so others can contact you quickly if the need arises.

-Find out About the Destination Country
+Finding Out About the Destination Country

 Health and Safety

-- We consult with faculty experts and contacts in Washington D.C.
+- We consult with faculty experts and contacts in Washington, D.C.